-Forms to AODocs is an Add-on for Google Forms.
-It enables users to quickly create content in AODocs, as easy as filling out a Google Form and submitting it.
+Forms to AODocs is an add-on for Google Forms.
+It allows users to create content quickly in AODocs.
+It's as easy as filling out a Google Form and submitting it.

-The Forms to AODocs Add-on will create a bridge between a Google form and an AODocs library.
+The Forms to AODocs add-on creates a bridge between a Google form and an AODocs library.
 Users answer to the form questions that match the AODocs document properties.
-Files uploaded through the form will become attachments of the AODocs document.
+Files uploaded through the form become attachments of the AODocs document.

-- Be the administrator of the Library you want to bind to a Google Form.
+- be the administrator of the library you want to link to a Google Form

-- Verify that the Google Form question match your AODocs properties.
+- check that the Google Form question matches your AODocs properties

 |Configure your Google Form questions|

 |Link your Google Form to your AODocs library|

 |Preview the mappings to AODocs|